 A nurse gives Himal a checkup at the UNICEF-supported medical tent. © UNICEF/UNI189488/Panday

-Keeping children safe and healthy has been UNICEF's top priority in the aftermath of the earthquake.
-Over the last six months, UNICEF has:
+Keeping children safe and healthy was been UNICEF's top priority in the aftermath of the earthquake.
+In the first six months, UNICEF:

 - Reached 46,522 mothers and newborns with emergency care.